The EverDrive 64 is quite possibly the greatest product to have ever been released for the N64. And it’s not even made by Nintendo.

 - use translation patches – especially useful for Japanese titles such as Animal Crossing, Densha de Go!
 64 and Last Legion UX.

 - play 64DD games and mods without needing the actual 64DD unit, such as the Mario Artist 64DD English translations and Zelda 64: Dawn & Dusk

 - remove the N64’s notorious anti-aliasing blur through patches

 - set custom wallpapers for the EverDrive 64 menu screen

 - use GameShark cheat codes.

-The X7 is the latest version of the EverDrive 64 and has a few additional features.
+The EverDrive 64 X7 is a premium model that has a few additional features.

-With the V2.5, you have to reset your N64 system in order to save your game data.
+With the X5, you have to reset your N64 system in order to save your game data.
 You don’t need to do this with the X7.

 Otherwise, the X7 has a built-in real-time clock, which you’ll need if you want to play Dōbutsu no Mori (Animal Forest).